As part of our Rail Sector Deal delivery we are working on two initiatives relating to skills:

 Shared Cohort: each employer recruits their own apprentice(s) and they then form a collaborative group or cohort whereby the apprentices attend a training provider together for their off job training.
 This could be on a day or block basis to suit the group of employers.

 Shared Work Placements: as above but where the apprentices also benefit from spending time with different employers in the collaborative group to gain broader experience.
+This is of particular interest to some employers and work is underway to identify how we can facilitate work placements across different employers.

 Shared Apprenticeship Scheme: where a third party organisation recruits the apprentices into a ‘shared pool’ and a collaborative group of employers fund the apprentices salaries and provide work placements for the duration of the apprenticeship with a view to employing the individuals once qualified.